Din19062004/Leetcode-problems/README.md

    Some of them have been added solutions using ```Java``` or ```C++``` (or even ```assembly language```:grinning:).

    Each problem contains:
-   - ```Description.md```: You can read this file to understand all the problem's statements (inputs, outputs, constraints, ...).
-In some problems, I also added a link for my further explanation about the algorithm I used in a ```.pdf``` file.
+   - ```Description.md```: You can read this file to understand all the problem's contexts (inputs, outputs, constraints, ...).
+In some problems, I also added a link for a ```.pdf``` file which shows my further explanation about the algorithm I used.

    - ```Solution.*```: This is my solution for the problem. ```.*``` could be ```.c```, ```.cpp```, ```.java``` (or ```.asm```), depending on the programming language I have chosen to solve the problem.

    Hope you enjoy it!
 If you have any contribution, don't hesitate to contact me at email address: haivietb9@gmail.com.